tyleretters/nor.the-rn.info/_pages/about.md

 ---
 layout: about
 title:
-subtitle: Northern Information is the abstraction of polymath-artist Tyler Etters.
+subtitle: Northern Information, LLC is the abstraction of polymath-artist Tyler Etters.
 permalink: /about
 ---